Would you take out an interest-only mortgage for life? – Which? News

 What is a retirement interest-only loan?

-Under an interest-only deal, borrowers pay the interest due on their mortgage, but never repay the loan itself.
+Under an interest-only deal, borrowers pay the interest due on their mortgage, but do not make regular repayments on the loan itself.
 Over the years, the balance you owe doesn’t decrease.

 The FCA is proposing to allow older borrowers to take out interest-only loans, which they would continue to pay until they moved into a care home or died.
 At that point, the bank would sell the house to repay the loan.

-Note: *EDITOR’S NOTE: This story has been edited to clarify the financial comparison between interest only and repayment mortgages.